 - Treatment controllers

-Do They Drug Test at Court?
+Do They Do Drug Testing at the Court?

 General Scheme of Drug Court

-- Attending court for judicial proceedings is an important part of the plan, but if the person involved fails to show up then there are penalties for that.
+- Attending court for judicial proceedings is an important part of the plan, but if the person involved fails to show up, then there are penalties for that.

 - The effectiveness of the plan is regularly monitored.